 The Triangle credit card is also a fantastic way to earn rewards while you rebuild credit.
 Part of the Canadian Tire group of companies, Triangle allows you to earn Canadian tire money as part of the rewards on all of your everyday purchases.

 Additional Credit Options for a Bad Credit Score

 We’ve compiled a list of 7 great options for those with bad credit to consider.
 Some cards give instant approval, while some require applicants to meet specific criteria.
 All the cards have different strengths and weaknesses, which each person must weigh individually.
 However, there is at least one card suitable for everyone.

 We previously mentioned Pre-Paid Credit Cards as an option for those with bad credit.
-A couple of prepaid options are the KOHO Prepaid Visa Card and the Scotiabank Prepaid Reloadable Visa.
+Two prepaid options are the KOHO Prepaid Visa Card and the Scotiabank Prepaid Reloadable Visa.
 Both cards have minimal fees and are easily reloadable.

 Sometimes a credit card may not be what you need; if you need to consolidate some debt or need a large sum for an unexpected expense, you should check out bad credit personal loans for Canadians.

 A credit builder loan is also a great way to rebuild your credit with equal monthly payments while getting extra liquidity.
 The responsibilities are more direct than using a credit card.

 Another option for those with bad credit is to go through a store to obtain a credit card.
 Most stores with credit cards typically allow individuals with bad credit to qualify.
 With these cards, you get great benefits for in-store purchases.
 However, they usually have high-interest rates along with annual fees.
 Check out a local store you shop out for more details!

 Can I get approved for a credit card with a score of 500?